A 14-day, private tour on a grand scale. Discover Ireland in all directions whilst relishing uncompromising luxury

 And so, your tour of Donegal County continues.
 The tiny, traditional town of Adara is next.
 Look out for Loughros Point and its stunning views over the Atlantic Ocean.

-Returning to Solis Lough Eske Castle after a fabulous day, you’ll want to relax and indulge in the many luxuries this evening.
+Returning to Lough Eske Castle after a fabulous day, you’ll want to relax and indulge in the many luxuries this evening.

 DERRY AND BELFAST